bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 You know, we do it mountain man style, right?
 Like here's private key, take private key.
-You know, like you guys are doing all this complicated shit, You know, like some crazy interactive cryptography.
+You guys are doing all this complicated shit, like some crazy interactive cryptography.
 Like here's the private key.
 Just f*cking take it.